luapower/luapower-all/ringbuffer.md

 ### `ringbuffer(cb) -> cb`

 Convert an initial table to a ring buffer and return it.
-The table can have fields:
+The table can have the fields:

   * `size`: the size of the buffer.
   * `ctype`: the element type for allocating an internal buffer, or